Why is my Smoke Detector Blinking Red | 13 Reasons To Know

 To deactivate the smoke alarm, press the Test/Hush button on the back of the device.
 If the smoke is not excessively dense, the alarm will turn off immediately, and the LED will blink after 10 seconds.

-A smoke detector in a temporary desensitized state responds to smoke residue by flashing red every 10 seconds, as indicated by the flashing red light.
+A smoke detector in a temporarily desensitized state responds to smoke residue by flashing red every 10 seconds, as indicated by the flashing red light.
 When smoke is no longer present, a smoke detector will cease beeping, and the red light will begin to blink.

 Why is my smoke detector blinking red every 8 seconds?